Phantomkeks/ideapad/README.md

 - Delete Dropbox token and other settings button
 - Add Google Drive as Cloud Storage Provider
 - Add Microsoft OneDrive as Cloud Storage Provider
-- Order of notes not right in every case
 - Allow to change order of notes with swipe or touch events
-- CSS masonry is not right with two elements or similar
 - Add important flag to order notes with priority at the top
 - Add images or similar as note content?
 - Test functionality